sachinlim/hws-bot/README.md

 ### HardwareSwapUK

 HardwareSwapUK is a [community on Reddit](https://www.reddit.com/r/HardwareSwapUK/) where people can buy, sell or trade hardware in the UK.
 It also exists on Discord but the origin of the community is on Reddit.
-This bot is implemented on the Discord server.
+This bot is implemented on the Discord server and only permitted to be used in certain channels.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80691974/212421681-012e0771-e3be-4997-8022-c385daee6d49.png" width="500" align="left">